rabah-khalek/Giskard-deployment/README.md

 # Giskard-deployment
-Using Giskard's test in Github actions to deploy an AI model.
+Example of how to deploy an AI model that passes Giskard's tests